theplant/assettube/README.md

 ## How it works

-AssetTube will copy your asset files into a subdirectory named `assetstube` and fingerprint it, in runtime.
+AssetTube will copy your asset files into a subdirectory named `assettube` and fingerprint it, in runtime.
 Every time the server is restarted, it will remove previously generated files.

-You could check out the [example](https://github.com/theplant/assetstube/tree/master/example) to have better idea of how it works.
+You could check out the [example](https://github.com/theplant/assettube/tree/master/example) to have better idea of how it works.

 ## Usage example